daniellcurto/Project1/README.md

 this is a replica of the passwd help page, but it does the job nonetheless

 Optional: Extra Credit
-I chose the installing fortune-mod cowsay option.
-It looked cool
+I chose to install fortune-mod cowsay.
+I thought it would look cool.